ivanoats/Full-Stack-JavaScript-Engineering/day4/acceptance_testing_with_casperjs.md

 ## Write our first acceptance test

 Let's just test to see if the home page is loading o.k., and that the title tag and H1 tags are what we expect.
-Here's the code:
+Here's the code, it goes in `test/acceptance/home_page_test.js`:

+BTW, if you want to make a new directory multiple levels deep, you can use:
+`mkdir -p test/acceptance` from your project's home directory.

 ```javascript
 'use strict';